-- 1110 The security characteristic analysis has the following limitations: - 1111 It is neither a comprehensive test of all security components nor a red-team exercise. - It cannot identify all weaknesses. - It does not include the lab infrastructure.
+The security characteristic analysis has the following limitations:

+- It is neither a comprehensive test of all security components nor a red-team exercise. - It cannot identify all weaknesses. - It does not include the lab infrastructure.
 It is assumed that devices are hardened.
-Testing these devices would reveal only weaknesses in implementation that would not be relevant to those adopting this reference architecture. - It will evolve and expand as the project as collaborators are integrated into the final architecture in the next publication of this document.
+Testing these devices would reveal only weaknesses in implementation that would not be relevant to those adopting this reference architecture.

-1118 5.2 Build Testing 1119 1120 This section addresses how this prototype demonstration addresses each scenario and identifies gaps that will be addressed as the project progresses.
-1121 5.2.1 Scenario 1 1122 1123 1124 1125 The desired outcome of Scenario 1 is the creation of verifiable platform artifacts, either by the manufacturer or the customer in the field.
+5.2 Build Testing

+This section addresses how this prototype demonstration addresses each scenario and identifies gaps that will be addressed as the project progresses.

+5.2.1 Scenario 1

+The desired outcome of Scenario 1 is the creation of verifiable platform artifacts, either by the manufacturer or the customer in the field.
 In the case of Intel laptops, this demonstration uses a manufacturer-created platform artifacts by way of Intel's Transparent Supply Chain platform (Section 4.4.3).

-1126 1127 1128 1129 1130 1131 In the preliminary draft version of this guide, we emulated a customer-created platform artifact using the HIRS ACA project's PACCOR software for Dell and HP Inc. laptops.
-In this revision, Dell and HP Inc. contributed laptops with pre-installed verifiable artifacts created at the factory, where they are signed by manufacturer-specific certificate authorities as opposed to NCCoE-generated authorities.
-Additionally, Dell has made their root certificate publicly available to those customers who participate in this pilot program.
-1132 1133 1134 1135 1136 1137 The Platform Certificates are subsequently stored in the laptop's EFI partition where they are accessible to the customer for validation, in alignment with the TCG's PC Client Platform Firmware Integrity Measurement specification which defines the Platform Certificate format, naming convention, and common directory location when stored locally on the laptop.
+In the first phase of this project, we emulated a customer-created platform artifact using the HIRS ACA project's PACCOR software for Dell and HP Inc. laptops.
+In the second phase, Dell and HP Inc. contributed laptops with pre-installed verifiable artifacts created at the factory, where they were signed by manufacturer-specific certificate authorities as opposed to NCCoE-generated authorities.
+Additionally, Dell made their root certificate publicly available to those customers who participate in this pilot program.

+The Platform Certificates are subsequently stored in the laptop's EFI partition where they are accessible to the customer for validation, in alignment with the TCG's PC Client Platform Firmware Integrity Measurement specification which defines the Platform Certificate format, naming convention, and common directory location when stored locally on the laptop.
 In this demonstration, we simulate the process of an IT administrator taking delivery of the laptops by accessing and uploading the Dell and HP Inc. verifiable artifacts to the HIRS ACA validation system for use in Scenarios 2 and 3.

-1138 1139 1140 1141 The server contributed by Intel uses the same TSC platform as the laptops to deliver platform artifacts to the customer.
+The server contributed by Intel uses the same TSC platform as the laptops to deliver platform artifacts to the customer.
 HPE servers that support platform artifacts are generated at the factory (Section 4.4.4) and are available to the customer via the Integrated Lights-Out API.
 Dell server platform artifacts are generated at the factory through the Secure Component Validation program (Section 4.4.2).

-1142 1143 1144 1145 1146 In all cases, the platform artifact is instantiated as a Platform Attribute Certificate defined in the TCG Platform Attribute Credential Profile Specification version 1.0 .
+In all cases, the platform artifact is instantiated as a Platform Attribute Certificate defined in the TCG Platform Attribute Credential Profile Specification version 1.0.
 The profile defines structures that extend the X.509 certificate definitions to achieve interoperability between platform validation systems that ingest artifacts.
 Figure 5-1 shows the relationship between the Platform Certificate and the TPM Endorsement Credential, based on a graphic from the TCG Credential Profiles for TPM [20].

-1147 Figure 5-1 Platform Certificate Binding to Endorsement Credential
+Figure 5-1 Platform Certificate Binding to Endorsement Credential